robtweed/ewdDOM/README.md

 ##  Using the ewdDOM module

 Node.js should be installed on the same physical server as an instance of the Globals database.
+See the [Globals web site](http://glogalsdb.org) for instructions on installing and configuring the Globals database for use with Node.js.

 The following is a simple example of how to use the *ewdDOM* module: